 Long-Term Capital Gains

-Net gains on assets sold 12 months or more after purchase; taxed at a maximum rate of 15% for most taxpayers and 20% for higher-income taxpayers (generally those subject to the 39.6% tax bracket).
+Net gains on assets sold more than 12 months after purchase; taxed at a maximum rate of 15% for most taxpayers and 20% for higher-income taxpayers.
 In addition, a 3.8% Medicare surtax is added for most taxpayers earning more than $250,000 if married or $200,000 if single.